Psst… Looking for a bio/headshot? Click here.

 Download my headshot here.

-He currently serves as Deputy Chief of Staff at Compass Pro Bono, a national capacity-building nonprofit, where he leads the organization's brand strategy, internal AI integration efforts, and AI consulting program for local nonprofits.
+Remy Reya is Founder & Principal of Purposeful AI, a consulting and education practice for purpose-driven organizations embracing AI thoughtfully and responsibly.
+He also serves as Director of AI & Thought Leadership at Compass Pro Bono, a national capacity-building nonprofit, where he leads the organization's thought leadership strategy, internal AI integration efforts, and AI consulting program for local nonprofits.

-Before joining Compass Pro Bono, Remy spent much of the last decade working with nonprofits and studying poverty.
-Conversations with people experiencing homelessness drove him to use research, journalism, and public speaking to elevate those voices to the level of policy discussions.
+Prior to working on AI, Remy spent much of the last decade working with nonprofits and studying homelessness.
+Conversations with people experiencing housing insecurity drove him to use research, journalism, and public speaking to elevate those voices to the level of policy discussions.
 He has presented his research on emergency shelters at Finland’s Developing Homelessness Work Conference, written about relational poverty for local newspapers, and shared stories of others’ lived experience on the TEDx stage.
-In addition to his own advocacy, he ghostwrites and consults for other homelessness advocates to help them connect with broader audiences.